We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 Replacing the battery in your Sonata involves removing the terminals.
 When you reconnect the terminals, your radio presets are likely to be cleared out.
 In some Sonatas, you may need to re-enter a security code to get your radio to work again.
 Check for this code in your owners manual - it will usually be either a sticker or small card in the booklet.
 If you can't find it, call Hyundai and they will give you the code for free.
 In many Hyundais, the transmission "learns" how you drive over time and makes adjustments, so you may experience altered driving dynamics as your car re-learns your driving style after changing the battery.

-White light when you back up - yup, they burn out and you can replace them with bright LEDs2011 Hyundai Sonata GLS 2.4L 4 Cyl.
+Small bulbs that burn out regularly - did you know you can replace these with LED lights?2011 Hyundai Sonata GLS 2.4L 4 Cyl.

 Got a short fuse?
 Don't blow a fuse, change it!2011 Hyundai Sonata GLS 2.4L 4 Cyl.